PrathamMJain147/Automated-Attendance-Using-Facial-Recognition/README.md

        conda install -c anaconda virtualenv

-### On MacOS or Linux:

-      py -m pip install --user virtualenv

 ##### ii) After installing virtual environment, you have to install all the dependencies required to run this project in your virtual environment.
 For doing so you have to follow the following steps: